CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

-# Assignment 2: Scheduling
+# Assignment 1: System Calls and libc

 For this assignment you will be making modifications to the egos-2000 operating system.
-You will be implementing a new scheduler, a new system call, and a few assorted utility programs.
+You will be implementing a new system call, a new libc function and a few assorted utility programs.

 You may complete this assignment in groups of up to two people.
 If you wish to be in a group you must add your group to the spreadsheet linked in the Canvas assignment no later than 07/02/23 at at 11:59pm.

 ## Requirements

-### Scheduler
-Change the scheduling in scheduler.c from a round robin to a multi-queue priority scheduler.
-Priorities are represented as integers from 1 to 10 with 1 being the highest priority.
-Each priority level must have its own queue.
-The scheduler shall select the process from the queue with the highest priority level to run.
-To keep from starving processes, your scheduler must implement aging.
-Each time all the processes in a priority level are run every process with priority levels lower are moved up a priority level.
-For example, if the priority level 1 queue completes then before those processes are run again all priority two processes are temporarily promoted to priority one.
-All priority three processes are temporarily promoted to prioirity two, etc.  Once a process is allowed to run it is returned back to its original priority.

-You can think of your scheduler as having one run queue and 9 levels of waiting queues.

-You must keep both schedulers, the round robin and your new scheduler.
-You will use a #define and #ifdef / #endif to choose the scheduler you want to compile into your OS.

 ### Default priority
 All processes must start with a default priority of 2, except for the four kernel processes.
 The kernel processes start with a priority of 1.